MichaelDimi/Purdue-CS180-Project-5/README.md

 The Buyer class is a subclass of the User superclass.
 It contains methods to add and remove books from the buyer's cart.
 There are functionalities that increment the quantity of a book if a buyer already contains a book in the cart and to add a purchase to the buyer's purchase history.
 The personal information of the buyer including name, email, password, cart, and purchase history is displayed by the class's toString.

 ### Marketplace
+The Marketplace class initializes an ArrayList of User objects consisting of buyers and sellers and identifies the current user logged in.
+It contains methods to validate the user’s username and email to ensure they are not already taken or of an invalid format.
+Additionally, there are several methods to sort books by different attributes such as price and quantity and stores by variety and frequency of purchases.

 ### Review
 The Review class creates several attributes for a book rating that include rating, buyer, seller's name, title, and description.
 The numerical value of the rating attribute is converted to a string of stars that reflect the rating.
 The class's toString displays buyer, seller, and book information, along with the stars rating given to the book.